Valerchixx/test-onix-task/README.md

 ## 📋Description
-Test task fro React.js intership
+Test task for React.js intership

 ## Aviable scripts
 To launch website localy clone it and run commands: